-About 80% of cholera cases could easily be treated successfully by the prompt administration of the Oral Rehydration Salt (UNICEF/WHO ORS standard sachet).
+About 80% of cholera cases could be easily treated successfully by prompt administration of Oral Rehydration Salt (UNICEF/WHO ORS standard sachet) and Iron tablets.
 Intravenous fluids and antibiotics are recommended for severely dehydrated patients.
 WHO recommends the setting up of Cholera Treatment Centres (CTC) among the affected population.